An Advanced CME Live Course in HIV Pathogenesis, Antiretrovirals, and Other Selected Issues in HIV Disease Management

 Educational Review Systems is an approved provider of continuing education in nursing by ASNA, an accredited provider by the ANCC/Commission on Accreditation.
 Provider # 5-115.
 This program is approved for 7.5 hours of continuing nursing education.

 Educational Review Systems is also approved for nursing continuing education by the state of California, the state of Florida and the District of Columbia.

 Educational Review Systems is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmaceutical education.
-This program is approved for 6.75 hours (0.675 CEUs) of continuing education.
+This program is approved for 7.5 hours (0.75 CEUs) of continuing pharmacy education credit.
 Proof of participation will be posted to your NABP CPE profile within 4 to 6 weeks to participants who have successfully completed the post-test.
 Participants must participate in the entire presentation and complete the course evaluation to receive continuing pharmacy education credit.

 Merck & Co, Inc

 Salix Pharmaceuticals, Inc